jgrizzled/hetz-vpn/README.md

 4. Create a local `wg0.conf` file with the server configuration
 5. Save server keys to `server_private.key` and `server_public.key`

-Next, configure clients, then run `./sync.sh` to sync the server configuration.
+Next, add clients, then run `./sync.sh` to sync the server configuration.

 ## Adding Clients